 |Largemouth Bass||Fair||13 to 18 inches with a few at 22 inches||work the trees, some larger fish available up to 6 pounds, best luck with dark colored jipnpigs, plastic worms, about 8-10 ft deep, close to structure,|

 |Smallmouth Bass||Slow||13 to 15"||jigs, spinners, along the dam and rocky shorelines|

 Critzer Lake the newest lake in KANSAS and opened to fishing in August of 2011.
 This lake is featured in many of Brent Chapman's utube articles as he fishes heavy cover.
 Many anglers use kayaks or tubes to float into the cover and are very successful.
-There ia a double lane boat ramp and the lake is primarily a boat lake.
+There is a double lane boat ramp and the lake is primarily a boat lake.
 This 220 acre lake offers 180 acres of standing timber so there is a no-wake speed limit.
+The lake maybe ice covered.
 Lake brouchures are available at the Linn County Courthouse information display case or online at www.linncountyks.com or contact Fisheries Biologist Don George at 913-795-2218.
 Remember to Clean, Drain and Dry.

 KDWPT released the recently completed “Kansas Crappie Bonanza” video.
 This 25-minute video covers Kansas crappie fishing during spring, summer, fall, and winter with tips and tactics to make you a better crappie angler.
 Visit the KDWPT homepage and click on the Kansas Crappie Bonanza link to view the video!